 A Rehabilitation Counselor is responsible for helping patients of all ages with developmental, physical, mental or emotional disabilities to live independent lives.
 They seek to achieve this by providing individual and group counseling along with evaluating patient abilities, skills, health and other factors.
 They will also develop a treatment plan and arrange for any additional patient services needed (psychiatry, physical therapy, etc.).

 In this role, Rehabilitation Counselors will additionally locate resources for a client, keep all patient records up-to-date and accurate and assist in building client strengths and ability to compensate for any limitations.
 Furthermore, Rehabilitation Counselors inform employers of the needs, laws protecting and resources available regarding their employees with disabilities.
 Many Rehabilitation Counselors additionally choose to advocate for the rights of people with disabilities.
+Learn about other careers in mental health, including that of a Psychologist, Psychiatrist and Counselor, today!

 “This career is very rewarding,” Diana Galvan, a Rehabilitation Counselor practicing in Modesto, Calif., said.
 “My role consists of working with people with disabilities, and I provide services for people who mental and physical needs.”